-Amarc's 100%-owned 482 km JOY District covers the northern extension of the prolific Kemess porphyry Cu-Au district (the "Kemess District") in the Toodoggone region of north-central BC.
+Amarc's 100%-owned 482 km2 JOY District covers the northern extension of the prolific Kemess porphyry Cu-Au district (the "Kemess District") in the Toodoggone region of north-central BC.
 A geological region with high potential for important porphyry and epithermal deposits, the Toodoggone is part of BC's Golden Horseshoe, which includes the Golden Triangle to the west.

 The JOY claims are located approximately 20 km north of the former Kemess South Mine and the government-approved Kemess underground project ("Kemess District").
-In mid-2017, Centerra Gold Inc. ("Centerra") purchased the Kemess District from AuRico Metals Inc. for \$310 million.
-JOY is host to the open-ended PINE porphyry Cu-Au deposit (the "PINE Deposit") and the promising MEX porphyry Cu-Au deposit target.
-Work by Amarc has identified significant expansion potential that requires further drill testing at both the PINE Deposit and at MEX.
-In addition, Amarc's extensive exploration surveys have identified a pipeline of other large and high potential, porphyry Cu-Au targets, which cluster on the property.
-Each of these target areas in themselves host multiple targets that are either drill-ready, or can rapidly be brought up to a drill ready status by the completion of focused surface surveys.
+In mid-2017, Centerra Gold Inc.

+("Centerra") purchased the Kemess District from AuRico Metals Inc. for \$310 million1.
+JOY is host to the open-ended PINE porphyry Cu-Au deposit (the "PINE Deposit") and a pipeline of other large and high potential, district porphyry Cu-Au targets, which cluster on the property.